Units across campus are working to mitigate the financial impacts of the pandemic.

 - Adjust retirement system funding to reduce costs for fiscal year 2020-21

-The following principles guide our mitigation strategies and supplement the budget framework principles.
+UC Davis established the following principles to guide our mitigation strategies and supplement the budget framework principles.

 - Protect, to the greatest extent possible, against COVID-related indefinite layoffs.

 - Defer new permanent or one-time cuts in fall 2020 and winter 2021 quarters.

 - Recognize the need for shared sacrifice, including central campus and units.

 - Deliver working capital options that partially and temporarily mitigate budget impacts, recognizing that repayment strategies are needed and will result in long-term tradeoffs.

 - Invest to support the reopening of campus to meet public health guidelines as a high priority.